-Right after our second child was born, I dove into my own crash course in keto baking.
-A few months passed as I was busy testing 100’s of keto cupcakes, bread loaves, pizza crusts, burger buns and cookies, cakes, and brownies until I finally established a solid collection of sweet and savory keto baked goods recipes.
+Right after our second child was born, I dove into my own self-led course in keto baking.
+A few months passed as I was busy testing 100’s of keto cupcakes, bread loaves, pizza crusts, burger buns and cookies, cakes, and brownies until I finally established a solid collection of easy keto recipes.

-Overall, I was surprised to find keto baking easier than traditional baking.
+Overall, I was surprised to find baking on a keto diet easier than traditional baking.

 I gravitate to the “quick and easy” kind of recipes that usually follow the simple procedure of combining a dry bowl of ingredients and a wet bowl of ingredients together.
 Then baking in the desired pan.